-The Company had to change its accounting policies as a result of adopting Ind AS 116.
-This is disclosed in Note 4.
-The other amendments listed above did not have any impact on the amounts recognised in prior periods and are not expected to significantly affect the current or future periods.
+The amendments listed above did not have any impact on the amounts recognised in prior periods and are not expected to significantly affect the current or future periods.

-2.2 Use of estimates and critical accounting judgments
+Use of estimates and critical accounting judgments

 In preparation of the financial statements, the Company makes judgments, estimates and assumptions about the carrying amounts of assets and liabilities that are not readily apparent from other sources.
-The estimates and the associated assumptions are based on historical experience and other factors that are considered to be relevant including expectations of future event that may have a financial impact on the company and that are believed to be reasonable under the circumstances.
+The estimates and the associated assumptions are based on historical experience and other factors that are considered to be relevant.
 Actual results may differ from these estimates.
 The estimates and the underlying assumptions are reviewed on an ongoing basis.
-Revisions to accounting estimates are recognised in the year in which the estimate is revised and future years affected.
+Revisions to accounting estimates are recognised in the period in which the estimate is revised and future periods affected.

-Significant judgments and estimates relating to the carrying amounts of assets and liabilities include useful lives of property, plant and equipment, intangible assets, provision for employee benefits and other provisions and contingencies, estimation of current tax expense and current tax payable, provision for inventory.
+Significant judgments and estimates relating to the carrying amounts of assets and liabilities include (i) useful lives of property, plant and equipment and intangible assets, (ii) employee benefits (estimation of defined benefit obligation) and (iii) provisions and contingent liabilitie.